4. Initialization

 Note

-Function pointers for all Vulkan commands can be obtained with the command:
+Function pointers for all Vulkan commands can be obtained by calling:

 // Provided by VK_VERSION_1_0